Home

 As for soil, this plant evolved to grow in forests where there is a large component of decaying leaves in the soil that provides a rich source of nutrients.

-You must simulate its natural environment with a generous application of compost, preferably a leaf compost if you have it, but if you don't then any other form of compost will probably do.
+You must simulate its natural environment with a generous application of compost, preferably leaf compost if you have it, but if you don’t, any other form of compost will probably do.

 Moist... but not wet and soggy is the way to go.
 They can survive in a dryer soil, but only if their roots are protected by a layer of mulch that enables them to remain cool and to retain moisture in the ground around their roots.

-Remember to remove old leaves fron the plant in the spring, and try to water the plant well enough to keep the soil moist in dry summer conditions.
+Remember to remove old leaves from the plant in the spring, and try to water the plant well enough to keep the soil moist in dry summer conditions.

 Propagation